ryanverner/streaming-system/website/README.md

 If you recieve a "bin/activate" error, try ```make distclean``` and try again.

-If this is your first time running ``make serve`` you'll be prompted to provide a username and password for an admin account.
+If this is your first time running ``make testserve`` you'll be prompted to provide a username and password for an admin account.

 This test server should not be used in production (see relevant section below).